Retail media: Agencies

 Due to the specialized nature of retail media programs, advertisers are increasingly turning to dedicated retail media agencies to facilitate shopper-targeted campaigns.

 Retail media agencies help connect retailers such as Walmart and Sam's Club with brands that are interested in presenting their message to consumers while they are navigating the path to purchase.

-In the UK, one of the first agencies to specialise in this space was RMI (Retail Marketing International), who developed a "software operating system" known as BASE; a platform used by retailers and CPGs to run their shopper marketing.
-Other shopper marketing agencies in the UK include: GIG Retail, Result Marketing, and Capture Marketing.

-Traditional advertising agencies are beginning to understand the power of shopper marketing, in light of the overall share of traditional marketing budgets being directed more towards "shopper" and "digital" media, away from less efficient and less quantifiable media such as TV, local press, and radio.

 Networks

 Retail media networks are channels spanning individual retailers or a multitude of retailers.
 They can range from static posters, point-of-sale material, audio, visual or digital materials, and many things in between.
 Networks can therefore provide narrowcast and broadcast audience buying solutions.
 As shoppers spend time in stores, it becomes difficult for them to avoid in-store advertising and this can benefit advertisers, who not only can ensure their campaigns are seen, but that they can also be acted upon, especially if the advertised product is available in the store.

 Retail media networks now offer accountability in providing audience measurement techniques in the same way as traditional broadcast or print media.